Simple Steps for Cleaning a Mobility Scooter

 For stubborn stains or odours, sprinkle some baking soda on a damp cloth and gently scrub the affected area.
 Not to mention, baking soda’s natural properties work wonders in lifting stains and neutralising unpleasant smells.
 Just remember to rinse the area thoroughly afterwards.

-Toothbrush magic
+Toothbrush time

 Keep an old toothbrush handy as your secret weapon for those hard-to-reach spots.
 Whether it’s the crevices, buttons, or intricate details, the soft bristles of a toothbrush can help dislodge dirt and grime, leaving your scooter looking pristine.